The Lord of the Rings Online: Pre-launch

+Post-launch

-In January 2014 it was announced that the license for The Lord of the Rings Online had been renewed between Turbine and Middle-earth Enterprises to 2017.
-Executive producer Aaron Campbell transferred to other duties in 2015, and Dungeons and Dragons Online franchise director Athena Peters replaced him.
-Peters announced a new roadmap for the future of Lord of the Rings Online, including improvements to the legendary item system, new fellowship quests, and various "quality of life" fixes.
-Also on the agenda for the summer of 2015 were server merges and new datacenters.
+On April 26, 2011, it was announced that Codemasters would relinquish control of the European service back to Turbine, and on June 1, the servers were transferred.
+After a transition period of a few days, they reopened under a unified The Lord of the Rings Online global service.
+On June 6, 2012, The Lord of the Rings Online was made available for download on Steam.
+On November 1, 2012, a beta of the OS X version was released In January 2014 it was announced that the license for The Lord of the Rings Online had been renewed between Turbine and Middle-earth Enterprises to 2017.
+Executive producer Aaron Campbell transferred to other duties in 2015, and was replaced by Dungeons and Dragons Online franchise director Athena Peters.
+2015 also saw a major game worlds consolidation, with 29 active servers reduced to 10.

 On December 19, 2016, it was announced that Turbine would no longer develop the game; rather, a new independent game studio was formed under the name Standing Stone Games, to be staffed by the people that had been working on The Lord of the Rings Online and Dungeons & Dragons Online under Turbine before.
 The publishing of the game would transfer from Warner Brothers to Daybreak Game Company.
 While a reason was not given for the transition, it was assured that the game would continue with new development.
+The 64-bit game client was added in June 2019, with the end of life for the 32-bit client scheduled for January 1, 2023.
+On August 25, 2022, OS X support was deprecated.
+2025 saw another game worlds consolidation, with all existing 32-bit servers closing on August 31 and six new 64-bit servers that could support higher population launching in their place.